|

 medium of education, under a slogan of "responding to the

-learn Mongolian whereas all Mongolians are forced to learn Chinese
+Mongolian whereas all Mongolians are forced to learn Chinese if they

-if they want to survive on their own land."
-If Mongols suggest
+want to survive on their own land."
+If Mongols suggest that Chinese

 As December 10, 2010, approached Hada's presumed

-welcome him, but were harassed and detained.
-Reporters Without Borders
+him, but were harassed and detained.
+Reporters Without Borders on

-the Internet to defend Mongol rights, tried to organize a welcoming
+Internet to defend Mongol rights, tried to organize a welcoming party

-party to greet Hada.
+to greet Hada.
 On Nov.
-11 she was arrested at her home in
+11 she was arrested at her home in Tongliao

-Tongliao by two plain-clothes policemen, taken to the Horchin district
+by two plain-clothes policemen, taken to the Horchin district Bureau

-Bureau of Public Security, then sent home, and kept under illegal
+of Public Security, then sent home, and kept under illegal house arrest;

-house arrest; after that her movements were restricted and she could
+after that her movements were restricted and she could not be reached.

-Uiles were detained, and the family bookstore was raided.
-The
+were detained, and the family bookstore was raided.
+The Public

-Public Security Bureau told relatives that Xinna was held on suspicion
+Security Bureau told relatives that Xinna was held on suspicion of

 The authorities urged Uiles to "clearly draw a line" between himself